-With the exception of 3D Smoke and Particles viewed with the Default coloring, all FDS results data is colored with a colormap.
+Nearly all FDS and Pathfinder results data are colored with a colormap (exceptions include 3D Smoke, Particles viewed with the Default coloring, and some occupant coloring options).
 A colormap provides a way to map data values to a color that can be displayed on the screen.
 When a colormap is in use, it will be shown as a colorbar on the right side of the 3D View as shown in Figure 50.
+If both FDS Results and Pathfinder occupant contours are displayed at the same time, there may be multiple colorbars displayed at once.